 U.S. secretary of State Antony Blinken acknowledged Griner’s arrest during a March 6 press conference, saying, “Whenever an American is detained anywhere in the world, we of course stand ready to provide every possible assistance.
 And that includes in Russia.”

-While coordinated efforts to secure Griner’s freedom have remained private, a spokesperson for the U.S. State Department claims the department has been “doing everything we can” to support Griner and work toward her safe release.
-On March 23, consular officials reportedly visited Griner in the cell she shares with two Russian inmates.
-While government officials are choosing to work quietly on Griner’s case for fear that overpublicizing it will adversely affect her detention, many of Griner’s supporters are outraged that the government isn’t waging a louder campaign for her freedom.
+While coordinated efforts to secure Griner’s freedom remained private, a spokesperson for the U.S. State Department claimed they were “doing everything we can” to support Griner and work toward her safe release.
+On March 23, consular officials reportedly visited Griner in the cell she shared with two Russian inmates.
+While government officials chose to work quietly on Griner’s case for fear that overpublicizing it would adversely affect her detention, many of Griner’s supporters were outraged that the government wasn’t waging a louder campaign for her freedom.

 In April, the Biden administration announced that Trevor Reed — a U.S. Marine veteran who has been detained in Russia since 2019 — had been released as part of a prisoner swap between Russia and the U.S., renewing scrutiny of Griner’s case.
 In June, a spokesperson for the Kremlin denied Griner was being held hostage or used as a political pawn, telling NBC in an interview that she was no different from “hundreds and hundreds of Russian citizens that were sentenced for carrying hashish.”
 The spokesperson added, “Why should we make an exception for a foreign citizen?”

 Griner’s detention was extended multiple times, which the Times reports is typical of Russian courts.
 In June, dozens of organizations representing women, people of color, and LGBTQ voters sent a letter to the Biden administration, urging it to negotiate a deal for Griner’s release as she “continues to endure inhumane treatment, deprived of contact with her family.”
-On June 27, Griner’s lawyer told the Times Griner had “no complaints” about her detention conditions.
+On June 27, Griner’s lawyer told the Times Griner had “no complaints” about her detention conditions at the time.

 During her July 7 court appearance — which took place hours after a Russian foreign minister reportedly accused the Biden administration of trying to “foment hype” over Griner’s case — Griner admitted she brought cannabis into Russia but said she didn’t mean to break the law.
 “There was no intent,” Griner told the court.
-“I’d like to give my testimony later.
-I need time to prepare.”
 Experts in Russian law believe admitting guilt is the best strategy to secure a lesser sentence; per CBS, it’s also a necessary prerequisite to a potential prisoner exchange.